 Plan your Summer in the Black Hills

 Non-science majors can take the Gen Ed courses to satisfy their Science Practice, Scientific Issues and Perspectives, and Advanced Integrative Seminar requirements any summer.
-Biology and Environmental Science students usually come to the science station after their freshman year.
+Biology and Environmental Science students usually come to the Science Station after their freshman year to take the BIOL 242/243 sequence.
 General Education and Biology courses are offered each year.
 Geology major courses are offered alternate years.
 Announcements for students who are planning to attend the next summer program are posted at General Information.

 Students from other Colleges and Universities